-You can configure Directories Management so that users are required to use RADIUS (Remote Authentication Dial-In User Service) authentication.
-You configure the RADIUS server information on the Directories Management service.
+You can configure Workspace ONE Access so that users are required to use RADIUS (Remote Authentication Dial-In User Service) authentication when they log in to Workspace ONE.

-RADIUS support offers a wide range of alternative two-factor token-based authentication options.
-Because two-factor authentication solutions, such as RADIUS, work with authentication managers installed on separate servers, you must have the RADIUS server configured and accessible to the identity manager service.
+Because RADIUS two-factor authentication solutions work with authentication managers installed on separate servers, the RADIUS server must be configured and accessible to the Workspace ONE Access service.

 When users sign in to their Workspace ONE portal and RADIUS authentication is enabled, the login dialog box requests that users enter their RADIUS authentication user name and passcode.
 If the RADIUS server issues an access challenge, the Workspace ONE Access service displays a dialog box prompting for a second passcode.